Halochkin/JoiEvents/docs/2_EventToEvent/2_Intro_EventComposition.md

    This opens up both the discussion about what `preventDefault()` is all about, and how CSS-properties such as `userSelect` provide a modern alternative to `preventDefault()` to control native, composed events and actions.
    The chapter extends the `mouse-dragging` example from chapter 5.
-Name MouseGrab? ref D J Trump?

 11. **CaptureTouch**.
-This pattern is principally the same as CapturedEventType.
+This pattern is principally the same as `CapturedEventType`.
    However, since touch-based gestures is a mayor player in the composed events game, a separate chapter is devoted to capturering touch events.
    This chapter uses a single-finger `touch-dragging` example, and discuss how the potential and limitations of the `touchAction` CSS-property.

 12. **InvadeAndRetreat** and the 5 problem descriptions from the gesture chapter.
-   Behind the CaptureEventType patterns, a more generalized pattern about conflict management.
+   Behind the `CaptureEventType` patterns, a more generalized pattern about conflict management.
    Go all in hard at the beginning.